salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setAnimalUpdatedTimeframe

-Sets animalUpdatedTimeframe field with a value of type int.
+Sets animalUpdatedTimeframe field with a value of type string.

-    $query->setAnimalUpdatedTimeframe(int);
+    $query->setAnimalUpdatedTimeframe(string);

 #### ::setAnimalLocationID